GearHost/Docs/compromised-hacked-website.md

 Are your receiving notifications that your site is being blocked because it is a phising scam or that malware was detected by your browser?
 It is likely that this is because your site was compromised.

 ##How was my site compromised?
 The most common causes for a site compromise is a weak password.
-This could be a  password issue with an administrative login for your site such as in Wordpress.
+This could be a  password issue with an administrative log in for your site such as in Wordpress.
 GearHost recommends the following password policies for any log in.

 - 8 characters
 - No words or combinations that are words (P@ssW0rD is still a bad password.)